CodeYourFuture/syllabus/docs/fundamentals/week-2/mentors.md

 Many of the words we use will either be completely new to trainees or used in a new way.
 Make space in each day to define terms, and model ways to find out terms (look stuff up together)
 :::

-## Blockers/Coursework Review

-We open every session at CYF with a coursework review, where trainees identify their blockers and ask for help getting unstuck.
+We make space in every session at CYF for a coursework review, where trainees identify their blockers and ask for help _getting unstuck_.

 It's important for trainees to think about questions that they had during the week.
 To avoid getting distracted with answering a question for too long, run a short session where you write down all the questions on a whiteboard.
 You can do this on a Jam board or on a white board.